Avda. Apoquindo 4248

 To make a question in English we normally use Do or Does.
-It has no translation in Spanish though it is essential to show we are making a question.
-It is normally put at the beginning of the question.
+It is normally put at the beginning of the question (before the subject).

 Affirmative: You speak Spanish.